kmn/nem-py/README.md

 We've spared no effort to make nickel compatible with NEM software, nevertheles nickel might produce incorrect results, NEM development team does NOT take ANY responsibility for any damages.

+That being said, nickel passes all the tests from nem-test-vectors (https://github.com/NewEconomyMovement/nem-test-vectors), see nem\_test\_vectors.py for details.

 Keep in mind ed25519 implementation used is sample only and must NOT be used in security-related applications.